pgeu/pgeu-system/docs/confreg/configuring.md

 Registration open
 : If regular registration is open.

+Registration open between
+: Timestamp to open and close the registration.
+If these fields are left empty, the registration is opened and closed based on the checkbox.
+If they are specified, the registration will be closed before and after this range even if the checkbox for open is enabled.
+Both fields need ot be satisfied for the registration to be open.

 Allow editing registrations
 : If a user is allowed to edit an existing registration.
 Only some limited fields can be edited, things like t-shirt size and dietary